TheYuriG/blog_lessons/discord_create_channels/README.md

 > _.setName('rolecolor') (line 20)_

 The first of the [options](https://discord.js.org/#/docs/discord.js/main/typedef/RoleCreateOptions) we added is _rolecolor_.
-This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) has 25 choices with colors that were standardized by Discord on their role color selection and their brand color palette.
+This [option](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) has 25 choices with colors that were standardized by Discord on their [role color](https://discord.js.org/#/docs/discord.js/main/class/Role?scrollTo=color) selection and their brand color palette.
 This is the easiest way for users to pick a color without needing to find a specific hex code.

 > _.setName('customrolecolor') (line 54)_

 The second [option](https://discord.js.org/#/docs/discord.js/main/typedef/RoleCreateOptions) we added is _customrolecolor_.
-This allows users to create a role with ANY color they want, by using a hex code.
+This allows users to create a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) with ANY color they want, by using a hex code.
 There are various websites that can be used to get a hex code from a color.
 The one I've been using for years is [RapidTables](https://www.rapidtables.com/web/color/RGB_Color.html).

 > _.setMinLength(8)
 > .setMaxLength(8) (lines 58 and 59)_